|

 the file type.
 Then we took this one step further.
 Microsoft has

-So if you use ABCUpload to save a MacBinary file to an NTFS formatted
+correctly.
+So if you use ABCUpload to save a MacBinary file to an

-disk you can maintain complete integrity of data fork, resource
+NTFS formatted disk you can maintain complete integrity of data

-fork, file type and creator.
-If you look at such a file from Windows
+fork, resource fork, file type and creator.
+If you look at such a

-(SFM) they will see the original file completely intact.
+for Macintosh (SFM) they will see the original file completely

 |